Bluetooth Low Energy (BLE)

 Many of us – Well, at least in my case? ever wondered if Bluetooth Technology is part of the Wi-Fi technology, and why its coverage distance is low…

-Let’s starts from the Origin of the name, courtesy of bluetooh.com
+Let’s start with the Origin of the name, courtesy of bluetooth.com

-For how innovative the technology, the name doesn’t sound techie.
+For how innovative the technology is, the name doesn’t sound techie.
 It’s not an acronym and doesn’t stand for anything.
 So what does it mean?

 Ok… ok cool, but what has to do with technology?

 In 1996, three industry leaders, Intel, Ericsson, and Nokia, met to plan the standardization of this short-range radio technology to support connectivity and collaboration between different products and industries.

 During this meeting, Jim Kardach from Intel suggested Bluetooth as a temporary code name.
 Kardach was later quoted as saying, “King Harald Bluetooth…was famous for uniting Scandinavia just as we intended to unite the PC and cellular industries with a short-range wireless link.”

 Bluetooth was only intended as a placeholder until marketing could come up with something really cool.